FihoFi/urn-mrn-fin/readme.md

 - **Assignement:** Identifiers (OSNID) are assigned by the owner of urn:mrn:fin
 - **Uniqueness rule:** Each OSNID must be unique, **the use of colon within the OSNS MUST NOT lead to the formation of a sub-namespace that is not documented**.
-- **Documentation:** Each OSNID, and sub-namespace must be documented within the urn:mrn:fin centarl documentation
+- **Documentation:** Each OSNID, and sub-namespace must be documented within the urn:mrn:fin central documentation
 - **Persistence:** Identifiers are never reassigned.

 >[!NOTE]